-11 Daily Habits Of People Who Have Healthy Skin As They Age
+Habits Of People Who Have Glowing Skin For Years

 When most of us picture our futures, we like to imagine ourselves looking youthful and feeling active despite the number of years we have lived.
 We all know that 85-year-old who could be 40, and to be like them, we need to look at the everyday habits of people who age well.
 You can get all the facials you want and cross your fingers in hopes that you'll still be able to do yoga when you're elderly, but if you're not engaging in the right daily activities, you're probably not going to age as gracefully as you would like to.

 "Our daily habits have a huge impact on how quickly we age and how our skin looks," says Anthony Youn, MD, author of The Age Fix, over email.
 "It ranges from the foods that we eat, the creams we apply to our skin, how well we take care of ourselves in general, and any bad habits that we might have such as smoking, excessive alcohol consumption, or too much sun exposure."

 Although genetics do play a role, you want to set yourself up for the best life possible by doing all you can for your health, but physically and mentally.
 Whether you're trying to fight off wrinkles or you just want to live a long and healthy life, try adapting these 11 daily habits of people who age well.

 "Wear sunblock every morning, and make sure it's broad-spectrum and at least SPF 30," says Youn.
 "This blocks 97 percent of the sun's rays."
 Sun exposure causes wrinkles, discoloration of the skin, and sallowness, not to mention it greatly increases your risk of skin cancer.

 Try: La Roche-Posey Anthelios SPF 60 Ultra Light Sunscreen, $22.49, Amazon